dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 method or constructor tear-off having the correct type for the context, but if the context type is not enforced for some reason, like being lost in an **Up** computation, it’s technically possible to tear off a static method as a constant expression.
-It’s unlikely to succeed dynamic type tests at runtime.)_
+It’s unlikely to succeed at dynamic type tests at runtime.)_

 An expression without a leading `const` is a potential constant and constant expression if the corresponding explicit static access would be one.
 Being a